Waves (Story Untold album)

-Waves is the debut album by Canadian rock band Story Untold.
-The third full-length studio album Janick Thibault has released since his formation of Story Untold.
-This is the only album to be released on Hopeless Records from the band.
-This is also the first album to feature drummer, Jonathan Landry.
-The song "Delete" and "Drown in My Mind" were released from the album.
-As of May 2018, this would be the only album featuring Max Cloutier and Jessy Bergy.
+Waves is the debut studio album by Canadian rock band Story Untold.
+The songs "Delete" and "Drown in My Mind" from the album were released as singles.

 Recording

 The notes are confirmed by Janick Thibault.

 In 2016, Eric Tobin of Hopeless Records got in touch with Paul Marc Rousseau of Silverstein and Janick Thibault of Story Untold so that way Thibault's songwriting could be improved.
 Since the contact, Rousseau ended up co-producing the album.
 According to Thibault, Rousseau sent Thibault demos of songs Rousseau was working on and In Or Out caught Thibault's attention and was the first song that was confirmed by the band that was going to be on the album.
 The 3ND is a song Thibault wrote in 2015 about an ex-girlfriend and his relationship and how Thibault was unhappy with relationship he was in while the ex thought it was okay.
 Thibault wanted The 3ND to sound like if Bullet for My Valentine and Sum 41 wrote a song together.
 Drown In My Mind is a song Thibault wrote about based on his alcoholism, low self-esteem, and tending to over think things.
 Delete is a song that was supposed to have been for 5 Seconds of Summer.
 Dreams That We Don't Share is a song about people not agreeing with certain situations as confirmed by Thibault.

 According to the band on their Facebook, the band finished their first album on February 11, 2017 with the post "AND IT'S A WRAP!
 OUR 1ST ALBUM IS COMPLETE!
 We've worked really hard on this album and we hope you guys will love it as much as we do!
 BIG thanks to Derek Hoffman & Paul Marc Rousseau from Silverstein for their patience, ideas, help & all the hard work they've put into it!
 It was an amazing learning experience for us and we were blown away by their music knowledge and talent!
 That being said, thanks to all of you who are reading this right now and make sure you stay tuned 'cause things are about to get rad!"